chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/cve_visualizations/index.md

 toc: true
 ---

-The CVE Visualizations feature in the Chainguard Console helps teams measure the engineering, security and economic benefits gained from using Chainguard Images.
-The primary feature is a comparison of CVE counts in Chainguard Images vs equivalent images from other sources.
+CVE Visualizations provide insight into image health and can help teams measure the engineering, security, and economic benefits gained from using Chainguard Images.
+The feature creates reports with CVE comparisons between Chainguard Images and popular alternatives, as well as historical CVE remediation metrics.

 > **NOTE**: This is a beta feature and changes should be expected.
-In particular, we plan to add more metrics such as counts of CVEs identified and remediated, MTTR and image size comparisons.
+In particular, we plan to add more metrics in the near future.

 ## Accessing CVE Visualizations